jooooel/TIL/README.md

 [📝 Tales from the .NET Migration Trenches - Jimmy Bogard](https://www.jimmybogard.com/tales-from-the-net-migration-trenches/) - A series of posts of a migration from .NET Framework to .NET 6.

+[▶️ ASP.NET Core Angular Authentication with Identity & EF Core](https://www.youtube.com/watch?v=bSWKhoOzBvc) - A good walkthrough regarding how to add Identity to an ASP.NET Core project using minimal API.
+Roles, authorization, policies, etc and also shows a way of structuring HTTP handlers.

 ## Debugging

 [Kestrel stops serving https (http2) requests after reboot under load](https://github.com/dotnet/aspnetcore/issues/21183) - Great thread with tips on debugging locks, dotnet counters, traces, etc